PagerDuty/pdpyras/sphinx/source/user_guide.rst

 objects.

-Any keyword arguments passed to the ``j*`` or ``r*`` methods will be passed through to the analogous method in Requests_, though in some cases the arguments (i.e. ``json``) are first modified.
+Any keyword arguments passed to the ``j*`` or ``r*`` methods will be passed through to the analogous method in HTTPX_, though in some cases the arguments (i.e. ``json``) are first modified.

-For documentation on any generic HTTP client features that are available, refer to the Requests_ documentation.
+For documentation on any generic HTTP client features that are available, refer to the HTTPX_ documentation.

 URLs
 ----